1. Contingent Liabilities and Commitments (to the extent not provided

-Company has paid contribution of Rs..29.53 crores (Previous Year: Rs.
+The Company has paid contribution of Rs.48.58 crore (Previous Year

-32.90 Crores) to Provident Fund Trust at predetermined fixed
+Rs.43.83 crore) to Provident Fund Trust at predetermined fixed

-percentage of eligible employee''s salary and charged to statement of Profit and
+percentage of eligible employees'' salary and charged to statement of

-Loss.
-Further, the obligation of the company is to make good
+profit and loss.
+Further, the obligation of the Company is to make good

 shortfall, if any, in the fund assets based on the statutory rate of

 interest in the future period.
-During the year, the company has
+During the year, surplus in the fund is

 (iii) Other Benefit Plans

-Balance subject to maximum of 90 days at a time, twice per
+Leave balance subject to maximum of 90 days at a time, twice per

 At the time of superannuation, employees are entitled to settle at a

-place of their choice and they are eligible for Transfer Traveling
+place of their choice and they are eligible for Transfer Travelling

 encashment on retirement.